So what will happen then?

 Well, it might sound harsh, but it is all about the money.
 If we get rid of the excess fat, the city will save at least $2.6 million a year by cutting those salaries and benefits out of the picture.

 With the saved money, we could improve our BID.
-That would make things more enticing for tourists, which would mean more money for our business’ coffers and Albany would see more tax revenue.
-That would be more useful than keeping 35 people in the APD.
+That would make things more enticing for tourists, which would mean more money for our business’ coffers and Albany would then see more tax revenue.
+That would be more useful than keeping unneeded people in the APD.

-We could also use it to work on our infrastructure, inspecting water mains and repairing them before the winter of 2026 has a chance to see them burst when residents need them most.
+We could also use it to work on our infrastructure, inspecting water mains and repairing them before an unexpected burst negatively impacts numerous lives.

 There are plenty of things we can do with the money gained by kicking useless people from the police and all other departments out onto the street where they belong.